-This policy outlines the steps followed by each of the school buildings in communicating with a student's parent/guardian regarding their student's attendance.
+This policy outlines the steps followed by MHS in communicating with a student's parent/guardian regarding their student's attendance.

 A student's first 5 absences from school are considered excused when documentation of the reason for the absence has been submitted and approved by a designated staff person.
 A student's 6th and subsequent absence(s) from school are considered excused only for the following reasons when documentation has been submitted and approved.